Care and maintenance

 • Remove liquids and other stains immediately.

-1. Clean the surface with a mild detergent.
+1. clean the surface with a mild detergent.

-2. Spread water and linoleum polish over the entire surface and rub in carefully.
+2. spread water and linoleum polish over the entire surface and rub in carefully.

-3. Then soak up the dirty water with a dry cloth and dry the surface.
+3. then soak up the dirty water with a dry cloth and dry the surface.

-4. Finally, apply linoleum polish again.
+4 Finally, apply linoleum polish again.

 PROPER CARE OF FURNITURE WITH PAPER CORD WEAVE